muppin/mastering-DevOps/Python/Notes.md

    - Tuples are defined using parentheses `()`, with elements separated by commas.

 3. **Use Cases**:
    - Lists are commonly used for collections of items where the order and contents may change, or where modification of the elements is needed.
-For example, lists are suitable for storing a list of tasks, a list of numbers, or a list of user inputs.
+For example, lists are suitable for storing a list of tasks, a list of numbers, or a list of user inputs, list of EC2 instances, list of S3 buckets.
    - Tuples are often used for fixed collections of items that should not change, or where immutability is desired.
-For example, tuples are used for representing coordinates, dates, or configuration settings.
+For example, tuples are used for representing coordinates, dates, or configuration settings or storing list of admins, which should not be modified.

 4. **Performance**:
    - Lists typically have slightly larger memory overhead than tuples because they are mutable.
 However, this difference is usually negligible for small collections.